A Riemann-Stein Kernel Method: Background

-It can be shown that $W_2^s(M)$ is a RKHS.
+is finite.
+It can be shown that $W_2^s(M)$ is a RKHS \citep{Fuselier2012}.
 Note that the norm depends on the choice of atlas and partition of unity.
 Different choices lead to different norms, however these are all equivalent \citep{Fuselier2012}.
 To avoid confusion, we fix a specific atlas and partition of unity in the sequel.
+Further discussion can be found in \cite{DeVito2019}.
+The restriction to compact manifolds is fundamental to our analysis, as Sobolev norms on general manifolds are not equivalent, see section 3.2 \citep{grosse2013sobolev}.
+This completes our mathematical background.